In-Context Learning State Vector with Inner and Momentum Optimization: Method

 \subsection{Divide-and-Conquer Aggregation}

 In addition to optimizing the state vector to more effectively represent the ICL function from a small number of examples, we also explore its capacity to encapsulate multiple examples within a single vector.
 However, regular ICL can not be directly used on multiple examples due to the context length limitation of current LLMs.
 This leads us to investigate the following question (\textbf{RQ3}): \textit{Can we use the state vector to represent multiple examples that are unmanageable for regular ICL?} To address this question, we propose a divide-and-conquer method for state vector aggregation.
 As depicted in Figure~\ref{fig:framework}, our approach involves distinct aggregation processes (i.e. the divide stage and the conquer stage).
-In the divide stage, we first divide the examples into groups, which we refer to as grouped demonstrations.
-Within each group, we insert a specific dummy query from which we extract a state vector, called the Group State Vector (GSV).
-Subsequently, in the conquer stage, we pair the dummy queries with their associated labels as an example to create an aggregated demonstration.
-Then by inserting a new dummy query to the aggregated demonstration, we are able to extract the aggregated state vector from it.
-This process includes a crucial step where in the forward pass, we replace the activations of each separate token in examples with their corresponding GSVs.
-This allows us to aggregate the ICL function of each grouped demonstration into its GSV, and subsequently aggregate the ICL function of each GSV into a single, comprehensive aggregated state vector.
-This aggregated vector is then utilized for interventions during inference, same as the usage of the optimized state vector in \S4.2 and \S4.3.
-Moreover, in the few-shot setting, the aggregated demonstrations are treated as few-shot demonstrations.
-The divide-and-conquer approach effectively circumvents the context-length constraints inherent in LLMs, thereby enabling more efficient aggregation of information across multiple examples.
+In the divide stage, examples are randomly divided into groups, termed grouped demonstrations.
+Within each group, a random example is selected to serve as a dummy query, which allows us to extract a group-specific state vector.
+In the conquer stage, these dummy queries are paired with their corresponding labels to form input-label pairs.
+From these input-label pairs, we form an aggregated demonstration, add an additional dummy query, and subsequently extract the aggregated state vector.
+It is worth noting that during the forward pass of aggregated state vector extraction, we utilise the group-specific state vector to intervene the attention activation of the separate tokens of their corresponding examples.
+The divide and conquer approach allows us to aggregate the ICL function of each grouped demonstration into its respective group-specific state vector, and subsequently aggregate the ICL function of each group-specific state vector into a single, comprehensive aggregated state vector.
+This aggregated vector is then utilized for interventions during inference, similarly to the optimized state vector discussed in \S4.2 and \S4.3.
+Moreover, in the few-shot setting, the aggregated demonstrations are treated as inference demonstrations.
+The divide-and-conquer approach effectively circumvents the context-length constraints inherent in LLMs, thereby enabling a more effective and efficient aggregation of information across multiple examples.